Ultra-Code/archsway/linux-setup/archinstall.md

-sway as window manager with swayidle and swaylock for idle and lock mangement waybar for swaybar management grim and slurp for screenshot zathura as pdf viewer with poppler backend and foliate as epub reader dictd serve with dict client and some dictionary sources for yay like dict-wikt-en-all dict-freedict-eng-spa dict-freedict-spa-eng dict-foldoc dict-gcide dict-wn remove dictd online server in /etc/dict/dict.conf yay for AUR packagem mangement
+sway as window manager with swayidle and swaylock for idle and lock mangement waybar for swaybar management grim and slurp for screenshot firefox as pdf reader or zathura and foliate as epub reader dictd serve with dict client and some dictionary sources for yay like dict-wikt-en-all dict-freedict-eng-spa dict-freedict-spa-eng dict-foldoc dict-gcide dict-wn remove dictd online server in /etc/dict/dict.conf yay for AUR packagem mangement